decred/dcrstakepool/README.md

 **Always keep at least one wallet voting while performing maintenance / restoration!**

 - In the case of a total failure of a wallet server:
-  - Restore the failed wallet(s) from seed
+  - Restore the failed wallet(s) from seed.
   - Restart the dcrstakepool process to allow automatic syncing to occur.

 ## Getting help